 SEE ALSO: Should you let your teens use ridesharing apps alone?
 Here’s what experts are saying

 That’s why Uber, as part of its efforts to improve safety and fairness for both drivers and passengers, announced it is implementing new features.
-One of them involves expanding the rideshare app’s verification program to drivers and riders so people know who is getting into the Uber, and who is behind the wheel.
+One of them involves expanding the rideshare app’s verification program to riders, so drivers know more about who is getting into their vehicle.

 According to Uber, this all comes from drivers and passengers wanting to know whose car they’re getting into, and likewise, people want to know who is getting into their cars.
 In other words, they asked, and now Uber is delivering.